CumulusNetworks/DUE/docs/manpage-due-1.md

 --prompt [prompt]
 :	Set in container prompt to [prompt] to provide user context

+--dockerarg [argument]
+:	Pass arguments to docker build.
+Argument is passed as a single
+	value, so if it contains spaces, it should be quoted.
+	--dockerarg can be used multiple times, or can contain multiple strings.
+	Example: --dockerarg '--build-arg HTTP_PROXY=http://10.20.30.2:1234'

 --no-image
 :   With --create, allow directories to be created, but do not try
     to build the image.
 Effectively stops use of --dir.